checkedc/checkedc-clang/docs/checkedc/Testing.md

 ### From a command shell using msbuild
 Set up the build system and then change to your new object directory.
 Use the following commands to run tests:

-- Checked C tests: `msbuild projects\checkedc-wrapper\check-checkedc.vcxproj /maxcpucount:`_number of processors_/3
+- Checked C tests: `msbuild projects\checkedc-wrapper\check-checkedc.vcxproj /p:CL_CPUCount=6 /m`
-- Clang tests: `msbuild tools\clang\test\check-clang.vcxproj /maxcpucount:`_number of processors_/3
+- Clang tests: `msbuild tools\clang\test\check-clang.vcxproj /p:CL_CPUCount=6 /m`
-- All LLVM and clang tests: `msbuild check-all.vcxproj /maxcpucount:`_number of processors_/3
+- All LLVM and clang tests: `msbuild check-all.vcxproj /p:CL_CPUCount=6 /m`

 ### Using make
 In your build directory,

-- Checked C tests: `make check-checkedc`
+- Checked C tests: `make -j nnn check-checkedc`
-- clang tests: `make check-clang`
+- clang tests: `make -j nnn check-clang`
-- All tests: `make check-all`
+- All tests: `make -j nnn check-all`

+where `nnn` is replaced by the number of CPU cores that your computer has.

 ### From a command shell using the testing harness
 You can use the testing harness to run individual tests or sets of tests.